 There's an easy way to do so: HubSpot's lead re-visit notifications.
-These notifications inform you - and your team - of when a lead returns to a site (in real time) and provides information on exactly what pages that lead is looking at.
-The amount of times our team have got excited because 'John Smith' has come back on the site is becoming silly.
+These notifications inform you - and your team - of when a lead returns to a site (in real-time) and provides information on exactly what pages that lead is looking at.
+The number of times our team have got excited because 'John Smith' has come back on the site is becoming silly.

 However, it really empowers your sales team to act quickly and effectively when it comes to outreach, as well as ensuring that they have all the context they need before engaging in conversation.

 With lead revisit notifications enabled, you don't have to constantly update sales about the latest leads that come back to the site.
-Sales has all that information in front of them.
+Sales have all that information in front of them.